pankdhnd/Observability/README.md

 # Observability
 Observability is a measure of how well internal states of a system can be inferred from knowledge of its external outputs.
 Observability helps developers and operators (“DevOps”) understand distributed systems: what’s slow, what’s broken, and what needs to be done to improve performance.

+# Monitoring
+Monitoring — the process of gathering telemetry data on the operation of an IT environment to gauge performance and troubleshoot issues.
+Monitoring involves many different steps — data collection, data processing, data analysis — to name just a few.

 ### Three pillers of Observability
 1. Logs
 2. Metrics